linchiehmeng/BMIN503_Final_Project/README.md

 This repository contains my final project titled "Association of Statin Use with Sarcopenia in Adults Under 60: A Cross-Sectional Study."

-In this repository, you can find two files:
+In this repository, you can find three files:

 1. final_project_Meng.qmd : This file contains the R code for the entire project, including database access (using the "nhanesA" package), data cleaning processes, baseline characteristics description, and logistic regression analysis to explore the association between statin use and the occurrence of sarcopenia.

 2. final_project_Meng.html : This file is the output of my final project, presenting the results tables and figures.

+3. BMIN503_Final_Project.Rproj : This file is a project management file for organizing and managing work related to the my project within RStudio